LeonTLam/obsidian-ntnu/01_Current_Semester/TTM4135 Anvendt Kryptografi og Nettverksikkerhet/Concepts/Hill-, Stream Ciphers and One-time Pad/One-time Pad.md

 \text{Decryption: }p_i\equiv c_i \oplus k_i\\
 \end{aligned}$$
 Length of keystream = length of plaintext
 Perfect secrecy, because any ciphertext has equal probability given plaintext.
+Encryption and decryption are identical processes.

+## Properties

+Perfect secrecy requires as many keys as messages
+OTP is considered the only unbreakable cipher